kyma-project/kyma-infrastructure-manager/hack/runtime-migrator/README.md

     - `comparison-results` - the directory with the files generated during the comparison process
 1. They will not be applied on the KCP cluster (`dry-run` mode)

-The input can be also provided in a form of text file:
+The input can be also provided in the form of a text file:
 ```bash
 cat ./runtime-migrator \
   -gardener-kubeconfig-path=/Users/myuser/gardener-kubeconfig.yml \